gernotfeichter/adb-wifi-connect.d/README.md

 ## System requirements
 I tested this only on linux, but it should work macos too and maybe even on windows if you manage to install nmap and run bash scripts there.
+The phone needs not be rooted for this to work!

 ## Usage